paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-033-national-indian-forest-resources-management.md

 ### Statutory Notes

 #### References in Text
 The Indian Self-Determination Act, referred to in subsec. (c)(2)(B), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 <a id="section-3114"></a>